SPANDigital/presidium-oapi3/README.md

   presidium-oapi3 convert [flags]

 Flags:
+  -e, --allowExternalRefs     Allow external references in the OpenAPI spec.
   -n, --apiName string        The name under which the generated docs will be grouped -f, --file string           OpenAPI 3 spec file
   -h, --help                  help for convert